The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-We now focus on how $\pi_1(\M)$ and $\pi_1(\N)$ can be given in a constructive way by finite sets of data.
-This can be achieved by constructing graphs of group related to the topological decompositions of $\M$ and $\N$ where vertex and edge groups are given by finite presentations.\\
+We now focus on how $\pi_1(\M)$ and $\pi_1(\N)$ can be given constructively by finite sets of data.
+This can be achieved by constructing graphs of group related to the topological decompositions of $\M$ and $\N$ with vertex and edge groups given by finite presentations.

-We first need to establish the following algorithms which will be useful in the remaining of this part.
-We say that a 3-manifold $\V$ has {\sl incompressible boundary} if for any $\tore\subset\partial \V$, the inclusion $i:\tore\hookrightarrow \V$ induces a monomorphism $i_*:\pi_1(\tore)\lra \pi_1(\V)$.
-For a 3-manifold with incompressible boundary a peripheral subgroups system is a collection of the embeddings of the $\pi_1$ of components of $\partial\V$ into $\pi_1(\V)$ induced by inclusions; each embedding in a peripheral subgroups system of $\pi_1(\V)$ is well defined only up to conjugacy in $\pi_1(\V)$.
+First we need to establish the following algorithms that will be useful in the remaining of this part.
+We say that a 3-manifold $\V$ has {\sl incompressible boundary} if for any component $\tore$ of $\partial \V$, the inclusion map $i:\tore\hookrightarrow \V$ induces a monomorphism $i_*:\pi_1(\tore)\lra \pi_1(\V)$.
+For a 3-manifold with incompressible boundary a {\sl peripheral subgroups system} is a collection of monomorphisms from the $\pi_1$ of components of $\partial\V$ into $\pi_1(\V)$ induced by the inclusion maps; each such monomorphism is only well defined up to conjugacy in $\pi_1(\V)$.